 The dimensionality of economic modeling calculations -- with trade and interactions between a large number of industries, commodities, regions, modes and time periods -- substantially exceeds the capacity of spreadsheets.

-TREDIS is the product of an 8-year development effort encompassing over 130,000 lines of computer code, extensive databases consisting of over 56 GB of data encapsulated in 182 distinct database tables and 39,000 files.
+TREDIS is the product of an 10-year development effort encompassing over 250,000 lines of computer code, extensive databases consisting of over 1 TB of data from many unique sources, all constantly updated.
 TREDIS is hosted on high-speed, multi-processor cloud based servers.